Triosecuris: Formally Verified Protection Against Speculative Control-Flow Hijacking: Key Ideas

 \subsection{Precisely Detecting BTB Misprediction}

 In this work, we show that when using CET to defend against Spectre BTB, no approximation is necessary.
-Instead of using statically computed labels, we make direct use of the indirectly called function pointer, which we store in a designated register immediately before the call, as illustrated in \autoref{fig:SpecIBT}.
+Instead of using statically computed labels, we make direct use of the indirectly called function pointer, which we store in a designated register immediately before the call, as illustrated in \autoref{fig:Triosecuris}.
 All possible call targets are also instrumented with a check comparing this designated register to their actual location.
 While this check is useless in the absence of speculation, it is able to detect BTB mispredictions \emph{precisely}, as a mismatch between the intended target at the ISA level (the value stored in our designated register) and the misspeculated target location predicted by the BTB.
+Thus, unlike FineIBT, this approach can be used to defend against all Spectre BTB attacks.

-As detection alone does not prevent Spectre attacks, we combine this approach with Ultimate SLH (\autoref{sec:uslh}).
-Our approach integrates nicely, as we can directly update the same misspeculation flag, thus expanding the existing PHT protection to also cover BTB misprediction.
+As detection alone does not prevent Spectre attacks, we combine this approach with Ultimate SLH (\autoref{sec:uslh}). \removereviews{Our approach integrates nicely, as we can directly update the same misspeculation flag, thus expanding the existing PHT protection to also cover BTB misprediction.} \newreviews[REQ4B1]{Since Ultimate SLH (as well as other SLH variants) mask vulnerable data based on a \emph{misspeculation flag}, we can set this flag when BTB misprediction is detected to apply the same protection.
+This does not interfere with the existing detection mechanism for mispredicted branches, so the resulting mitigation accurately detects both PHT and BTB mispredictions.
+In combination with the detection mechanism for RSB mispredictions (\autoref{sec:ki-rsb}), we obtain full protection against Spectre PHT, BTB and RSB attacks, as well as combinations thereof.}

-\begin{example} \autoref{lst:running-example-specibt} shows SpecIBT (including Ultimate SLH) applied to \autoref{lst:running-example}.
+\begin{example} \autoref{lst:running-example-specibt} shows \Triosecuris (including Ultimate SLH) applied to \autoref{lst:running-example}.
 In contrast to FineIBT (\autoref{lst:running-example-fineibt}), we make direct use of the called function pointer instead of a statically determined identifier.
 We also update the misspeculation flag directly, instead of introducing a branch.
-This version fully prevents the attack shown in \autoref{ex:btb-slh-bypass}. \end{example}
+This version fully prevents both attack types shown in \autoref{ex:btb-slh-bypass}, and offers full protection against Spectre BTB attacks. \end{example}